RealVNC™ showcases VNC® Mobile Solution for Automotive at QNX Automotive Summit

 RealVNC was founded by the original developers of VNC to promote, enhance and commercialize VNC.
 VNC has been used widely in hundreds of different products and applications, from helpdesks to virtualization.
 Many millions of licenses to RealVNC’s commercial products have been shipped to customers throughout the world, and across all sectors.

-VNC is a registered trademark of RealVNC Ltd. in the U.S. and in other countries.
+RealVNC™ and VNC® are trademarks of RealVNC Ltd. in the U.S. and in other countries.